 See you in another 65 years?

-That would seem to be a fair tradeoff for Douglas Bolasky, according to his comments on Sunday as master of cermonies of the Rededication Ceremony for the refurbished band shell at Macungie Memorial Park.
+That would seem to be a fair tradeoff for Douglas Bolasky, according to his comments on Sunday as master of cermonies of the Rededication Ceremony for

 The band shell was brought to the borough 65 years ago.
 On Sunday, the borough celebrated a $30,000 refurbishment that pretty much has the facility looking as good as new.